-Part III: FTA/EPA and IIA PA and IIA Simulification of the Turunanan of anotomo لا موماً أدام معمد مع مع Accelera Acceleration of customs procedures Cooperation and exchange of information between the customs authorities Sumpructation of the procedures for the temporary admission of goods transparency of customs procedures Establishment of sub-committees on customs procedures Each Party shall information communications simplify its procedures, harr customs proced relevant internation and promote between its custo and other national the Party as well a communities of t order for prom make use of and technology, customs nonize its ures with al standards, cooperation ms authority authorities of s the trading he Party, in pt customs The Parties shall cooperate and exchange information with each other in the field of customs procedures, including their enforcement against trafficking of prohibited goods and importation and exportation of goods suspected of infringing intellectual property rights (Art.
-53).
+Part III: FTA/EPA and IIA

+Acceleration of customs procedures Cooperation and exchange of information between the customs authorities Simplification of the procedures for the temporary admission of goods Transparency of customs procedures Establishment of sub-committees on customs procedures Japan-Viet Nam EPA communications technology, simplify its customs procedures, harmonize its customs procedures with relevant international standards, and promote cooperation between its customs authority The Parties shall cooperate and exchange information with each other in the field of customs procedures, including their enforcement against trafficking of restricted and prohibited goods and importation and exportation of goods suspected of infringing intellectual property rights (Art.
+43).
 Each Party shall continue to facilitate customs clearance of goods in transit (Art.
-52).
-Each Party shall ensure that all relevant information of general application pertaining to its customs laws is readily available to any interested person, and, at the request of an interested person, provide information (Art.
-50).
+42).
+Each Party shall ensure that all relevant information of general application pertaining to its customs laws is publicly available, and at the request of an interested person, provide information (Art.
+40).
 Art.
-54 Each Party shall information informations simplify its procedures, harn customs proced relevant internation and promote between its custon and other national i the Party as well a communities of th order for prom make use of and technology, customs monize its ures with nal standards, cooperation ms authority authorities of s the trading he Party, in pt customs The Parties shall cooperate and exchange information with each other in the field of customs procedures, including their enforcement against trafficking of restricted and prohibited goods and importation and exportation of goods suspected of infringing intellectual property rights (Art.
-55).
+44 Japan-Switzerland EPA information and communications technology, simplify its customs procedures, harmonize its customs procedures with relevant international standards, and promote cooperation between its customs authority The Parties shall cooperate and exchange information with each other in the field of customs procedures, including their enforcement against trafficking of restricted and prohibited goods and importation and exportation of goods suspected of infringing intellectual property rights (Art.
+31).
 Each Party shall ensure that all relevant information of general application pertaining to its customs laws is publicly available, and at the request of an interested person, provide information (Art.
-53).
+28).
 Art.
-56
+32 lishment of ttees on customs ocedures ocedures